venturadan/startup/notes.md

 27. recommend not using Windows in general linux/mac is better (don't forget getbash vs. command prompt)

 # Week 10
-1. Login assignment should be before database assignment because it's similar but probably easier
 2. data stored locally in front end, in memory on backend, finally in DB for persistence (but why not just in file on disk on the backend?).
 DB is hopefully redundant, elastic, persistent, safe, reliable, etc.  Also, it may offer additional functionality for manipulating data, etc.
 3. Relational DBs are kind of a jack of all trades---can do all kinds of data/stuff; more specialized servers for specific kinds of data
 4. Mongo DB is schema free, so super flexible but slow (can index on common fields to improve performance); can hang yourself with it, too.
 The JS of DBs
 5. You don't have to do `npm init`; it just loses some info
 6. Mongo uses its own protocol and puts credentials in the URL (which is valid HTML but normally a bad idea but ok in the case of doing this from a secure server environment, as opposed to from your browser)
-7. How do you know what to name MongoClient when you deconstruct the return object from mongodb require?
-8. check out mailinator
-9. Be really prepared if you are going to live demo stuff?
-10. spending time doing stuff like signing up for Mongo (which is covered in instructions) is probably not helpful/good use of time
 11. don't hardcode credentials in code you are going to commit to (public) github repo.
 Bots crawl github looking for just that kind of thing.
 	1. put them in a file instead
 	2. put that file in .gitignore